-Job's 'fear [of God]' is his confidence, and Job's 'blameless (תקוה) ways', his 'hope' (תקוה) (Job 4:6; cf. 5:16).
-However here, for Eliphaz, either Job is guilty or this is a test of his loyalty.
+Job's 'fear [of God]' is his confidence, and Job's 'blameless ($\pi\pi$) ways', his 'hope' ($\pi\eta\pi$) (Job 4:6; cf. 5:16).119 However here, for Eliphaz, either Job is guilty or this is a test of his loyalty.
 As Rowley puts it 'if correction is not for piety, then it must be for wickedness, and hence Job's sufferings must prove his sin' (Rowley 1976:154).
 The interrogation here is in some ways similar to the interrogation from the whirlwind at the end: Eliphaz's questions are not just rhetorical, they are unanswerable because in the context of the dialogue between Job and his friends there is no proof of Job's innocence.
-These moralising rhetorical questions, however, undermine the entire speech.
-As Clines points out, 'the question, though expecting the answer No!, is only properly answered with a Yes!'
+These moralising rhetorical question, though expecting the answer No!, is only properly answered with a Yes!'
 (Clines 2006:554).
 The friends can only work on the evidence that they have, but only the audience is privy to the knowledge that Job's situation is more complex than their retribution model can account for.